-We were looking to take in the hot springs at Agua Caliente one balmy fall evening, when we saw a fellow setting up a projector in a little sand alcove between some of the great boulders that flank the county park.
-Sitting on scattered picnic tables and scavenged lawn chairs, the few of us who gathered were treated to the 76-minute producer’s cut of the movie Ghost Mountain Experiment that has since made rounds at film festivals and public television.
+We were looking to take in the hot springs at Agua Caliente one balmy fall evening, when we saw a fellow named John McDonald setting up a projector in a little sand alcove between some of the great boulders that flank the county park.
+Sitting on scattered picnic tables and scavenged lawn chairs, the few of us who gathered were treated to the 76-minute producer’s cut of the movie Ghost Mountain Experiment which has since made rounds at film festivals and public television.

 John MacDonald’s 2007 documentary of the South Family’s life on Ghost Mountain is the next best thing to a time machine, taking one back to the Anza-Borrego Desert of the 1930s and 40s.
 I have followed some of his productions since that evening at Agua Caliente Hot Springs and have been consistently enriched by the cultural energy of his work.
 You can see for yourself at mcdonaldproductions.com.